Irreversible entropy production, from quantum to classical: Entropy production in quantum processes

 For systems with a global fixed point, the entropy flux can thus be written solely in terms of system-related quantities.

 Plugging this in Eq.~(\ref{Qgen_sigma_trace_expression}) then allows us to express the entropy production as

 Quite nicely, this is written solely in terms of local quantities of the system.
-This is only possible for systems with global fixed points; otherwise, entropy production has to be an intrinsically non-local quantity.\footnote{ At first glance, Eq.~(\ref{Qgen_Sigma_DeltaF}) also seem to be written solely in terms of local quantities of the system.
+This is only possible for systems with global fixed points; {for local fixed points}, the entropy production will be an intrinsically non-local quantity.\footnote{ At first glance, Eq.~(\ref{Qgen_Sigma_DeltaF}) also seem to be written solely in terms of local quantities of the system.
 But that is not true because the work $W$, as defined in Eq.~(\ref{Qgen_first_law}), still involves quantities pertaining to the environment. }

 The positivity of Eq.~(\ref{Qgen_Sigma_nonThermal_FixedPoint}) is guaranteed by its definition in Eq.~(\ref{Qgen_Sigma}).
 But within the optics of Eq.~(\ref{Qgen_Sigma_nonThermal_FixedPoint}), positivity can also be viewed as a consequence of the data processing inequality: